 Should players change their costume as Chris, Rebecca Chambers will be shown wearing a cowgirl outfit instead of her STARS uniform.
 This same outfit makes an appearance as an unlockable costume for Rebecca in Resident Evil Zero also.

-- Rocket Launcher with infinite ammo - Unlocked by completing the game on Normal or Hard under 3 hours.
-Found in the player's inventory upon loading their completed save file.
+Unlocked by completing the game on Normal or Hard under 3 hours.
+Found in the player's inventory upon loading their completed save file, the rocket launcher can kill everything (besides the Tyrant on the helipad) in one shot.

 One Dangerous Zombie Mode